Trevelopment/mazdatweaks/serial.md

 # **CMU Serial Access**

 **In FW v59.00.502 and higher the CMU is locked down and users cannot access to their own systems and can no longer install tweaks.**  Currently the only way to circumvent this is to make a serial connection and follow these instructions very carefully.
+This process will allow you to run tweaks from USB.

 ### __*A huge Thank You to [Albuyeh](http://www.albuyeh.com/) for writing these detailed instructions.*__

 ## Parts/Equipment Needed:
-- [USB to TTL Serial Adapter](https://www.amazon.com/gp/product/B06Y3V9BPL) - $14 (We will be using the CP2102 module) Driver can be found [Here](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).
+- [USB to TTL Serial Adapter](https://www.amazon.com/Qunqi-CP2102-Module-Download-Converter/dp/B014PBYER4) - $6 (Any other CP2102 module should work.
+Other USB-TTL Adapters might work too.)
+Driver can be found [Here](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).
 I like this module because it has LEDs when you are receiving or transmitting data
 - Single-Stranded/Solid-core insulated wire.
 I personally like [this](https://www.amazon.com/Elegoo-EL-CP-004-Multicolored-Breadboard-arduino/dp/B01EV70C78) because you can daisy-chain them together without needing to do any soldering.
 - USB Flash Drive
 - 10mm socket wrench with extender/ratchet